Applying this triplet sticking to a new time signature.

 Below I have shown the rudiment as eighth note triplets in both standard and reverse sticking.

-A standard triplet in 5/4 with standard sticking.
+A swiss army triplet in 3/4 with standard sticking.

-A standard triplet in 5/4 with recerse sticking.
+A swiss army triplet in 3/4 with reverse sticking.

 - Learn the two stickings up to a tempo of at least 160bpm.